turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 description: Learn how to create, mint, and transfer NFTs on Avalanche.
 ---

-# Create, Mint and Transfer NFT with Avalanche Wallet
+# Create, Mint and Transfer NFTs with Avalanche Wallet

 ## Prerequisites

  In preparation for the tutorial, we will need to have some images on hand for testing the upload to Avalanche wallet.
-For more information on the Avalanche wallet, please refer to the documentation here "(https://docs.avax.network/)"
+For more information on the Avalanche wallet, please refer to the documentation [here](https://docs.avax.network/).

 ## References